 *Note: All data is from the 1985 tournament to the present.

-The conversation surrounding No. 16 seeds will forever be different because of UMBC's upset of Virginia during the 2018 NCAA tournament.
-It's what happens when a team becomes the first No. 16 seed to upset a No. 1 seed.
+The conversation surrounding No. 16 seeds will forever be different because of UMBC's upset of Virginia during the 2018 NCAA Tournament.
+That's what happens when a team becomes the first No. 16 seed to upset a No. 1 seed.

-But don't think just because No. 16 seeds are 1-139 against No. 1 seeds in tournament history that UMBC is the first to give a team like Virginia a tough matchup.Fifteen games have been decided by fewer than 10 points.
+But don't think just because No. 16 seeds are 1-139 against No. 1 seeds in NCAA tournament history that UMBC is the first to give a team like Virginia a tough matchup in the first round.Fifteen games have been decided by fewer than 10 points.
 And in 1989, two No. 16 seeds took their opponents to the brink of defeat as East Tennessee State and Princeton both led their opponents at halftime.
 However, ETSU failed to put away Oklahoma, which came back from 17 points down to win, 72-71, and Princeton narrowly lost to Georgetown, 50-49.